Can't share this digest on Facebook? Here's why.

 In October 2003, the Albay PNP served a search warrant against Honesto Ogayon at his house.
 During the search, the police found illegal drugs and drug paraphernalia.
-During trial and after the prosecution submitted its offer of evidence, Ogayon filed its objection to the formal offer on the following grounds: (1) the inventory sheet was not signed by him, (2) the chemistry report was not under oath, and (3) the paraphernalia were not illegal per se.
+Trial ensued and after the prosecution submitted its offer of evidence, Ogayon filed his objection to the formal offer on the following grounds: (1) the inventory sheet was not signed by him, (2) the chemistry report was not under oath, and (3) the paraphernalia were not illegal per se.

 Ogayon’s objections were denied.
 He was subsequently convicted.

 On appeal before the Court of Appeals, Ogayon questioned the validity of the search warrant.
 Ogayon argued that the search warrant was defective because the record does not show the transcript which shows that the issuing judge conducted an examination of the applicant for search warrant and his witnesses.

 The CA denied Ogayon’s appeal on the ground that his objection was not raised in a timely manner hence he has waived the right to question the warrant.